ahmedghaly15/Toku-App/README.md

 ## Getting Started

-This project is a starting point to leaen Japanese.
+This project is a simple starting point to leaen Japanese.

 A few resources to get you started if this is your first Flutter project: